 Anyone looking to clear pigmentation, brighten their skin, or improve the appearance of acne scars and pores.

-Who Should Avoid Pico Laser
+Who Should Avoid Pico Laser and Why

-Pregnant women.
+Pregnant or breastfeeding women.

-Those with active skin infections or cold sores.
+Individuals with active skin infections or cold sores.

 How Many Pico Laser Sessions Are Needed?